 You can find out more information about other areas of our curriculum - including English and maths - by clicking on the school curriculum tab at the top of this page.

 Below is the homework menu for this half term.
 Have a look at the options.
-Choose one per week - or more if you want to.
 Can you complete at least one of the spiciest?
 If you need any resources or you need any of the tasks explaining, please ask your teacher.
 Remember, some of the tasks might take longer than a week.
-Scroll past the menu and you will fine some resources that go with some of the tasks.
+Scroll past the menu and you will find some resources that might help with some of the tasks.

 Indoor Kit = plain white t-shirt, shorts and suitable shoes (pumps or trainers)

 Outdoor Kit = tracksuit bottoms and warm jacket and shoes suitable for the outdoors (trainers)

 Please be reminded that no jewellery should be worn and earrings MUST be removed by the child for any PE session.
 Long hair needs to be tied back.
 Please note that football kits are not acceptable as part of our PE kit.

 This is an interactive website that the children can use to practise their weekly spellings and words that are on the compulsory KS2 word lists.